 You are expected to complete all assignments for the course.
-Assignments will consist of three exams (including a comprehensive final exam), three programming projects, and several written homework assignments.
-Assignments must be submitted by the given due date to receive credit.
+Assignments will consist of three exams (including a comprehensive final exam), three programming projects, and several homework assignments.
+Assignments must be submitted by the given due date to have the possibility to receive full credit